AbhinavHaridas/IMDB-Clone/README.md

 # IMDb Clone

 This is a simple IMDb clone built using Flutter.
-The app provides users with the ability to browse movies, TV shows and celebrities, search for their favorite media, and view detailed information about them.
-Users can also create an account, log in, and save their favorite media.
+The app provides users with the ability to browse movies, TV shows.
+Users can also create an account and log in
 <br/>

 ## Features